 |Feeding frequency||Once per day, at night|

-These fish have a long and slender body like an eel and a violet-colored muscly body with shimmering gold bands along their backbone.
+These fish have long and slender bodies like an eel and violet-colored muscly bodies with shimmering gold bands along their backbone.
 The dorsal and anal fins run from head to tail and their ventral fins help them firmly stick to the surface.
-They have a large mouth and sharp, huge teeth that may look dangerous.
+They have large mouths and sharp, huge teeth that may look dangerous.
 But, Dragon gobies are, in reality, gentle and peaceful fish that do not harm other fish.

 How big do dragon gobies or violet goby get?

 dragon goby is a pretty large fish species for an aquarium.
 In the wild, they grow about 24 inches in length.
 Dragon goby is generally more prominent than other goby species.
 So, they need a significant space to thrive.
 Since the space they acquire in an aquarium is not actually enough, they do not reach their maximum length in an aquarium.

 Most Dragon gobies do not reach more than 15 inches in a home aquarium.
 However, this depends on the size of the aquarium they live in.
 Dragon gobies that live in more significant aquariums grow like wild Dragon gobies.

 Is the dragon goby aggressive?

 As dragon fish is a carnivore species, most people think they are aggressive and keep them with aggressive fish.
 In reality, they are non-aggressive species.
 These fish are actually the ones that get bullied by other aggressive fish.
 They do have large mouths with sharp teeth.
 But these teeth are used to scrape off algae to find food.